 To add insult to injury, some of the employees who had been laid off received a letter from the district financial office informing them that they had been overpaid due to their payroll process.
 It’s common practice in Oregon school districts to divide employees’ salaries over twelve months so that they will receive pay during the summer months.
 Clackamas ESD classified employees paid on this system were given the option of forgoing a final paycheck, or continuing to work an additional two months with deductions being taken from their last two paychecks.
 It was a devastating blow for Oliger’s members, who were already facing unemployment.

 The most difficult part for Oliger to understand is that due to CARES Act funding, the Clackamas ESD budget has remained whole for the current school year.
-The district has actually added a new management position.
 Combined with the fact that many of the surrounding schools districts are still hiring for classified positions, it’s puzzling that nearly a quarter of Clackamas ESD’s classified staff was let go.
 For Oliger and many of her colleagues, it’s part of a much bigger pattern of ignorance and disrespect for the work of support staff.
 “The most common thing that I hear that people just don’t feel valued.
 And honestly, sometimes I just feel so defeated,” she says.
 Since the beginning of the 2020-21 school year, the expectations on support staff have only increased, and the remaining staff members are overwhelmed by the workload.